matpakke/Security-Management-and-Governance-Royal-Holloway-London/Week 2.md

 ---

-## Lessons learned from an information security incident

- In this reading, you will explore how to share any lessons learned from an information security incident.
-The core reading focuses on how organisations may encourage and support people – particularly through senior leadership engagement and a supporting and trusting atmosphere.

-Please read:

-- Tatu,  Ament, and Jaeger.
-(2018) ‘[Lessons learned from an information security incident: a practical recommendation to involve employees in information security](https://aisel.aisnet.org/cgi/viewcontent.cgi?article=1488&context=hicss-51).’, Proceedings of the 51st Hawaii International Conference on System Sciences.

----

 # Activity: Information sharing partnerships

 In the last lecture, you explored what it might mean to identify an incident through different data feeds.
 This is because contemporary cyber security and its management and governance requires significant amounts of data to develop situational awareness and to identify anomalies in networks and processes.